ioos/marine_life_data_network/_docs/metadata-eml.md

 OBIS Institute: <https://obis.org/institute/20875> <br/>

 ***For MBON*** <br/>
 All `US MBON` affiliated datasets should include at least one **Associated Party** which is affiliated with `US MBON`.
 This allows the dataset to show up on the `US MBON` institutional dashboard.
-The metrics for your dataset will be tracked on this dashboard.
+The metrics for your dataset will be tracked on this dashboard and combined with other MBON dataset metrics.
 This is possible because `US MBON` has an OceanExpert institute which links the various datasets together on the institute page.

 *United States Marine Biodiversity Observation Network* <br/>
 OceanExpert: <https://oceanexpert.org/institution/23070> <br/>